MystenLabs/walrus-docs/docs/dev-operations.md

 The underlying protocol of the
 [Sui light client](https://github.com/MystenLabs/sui/tree/main/crates/sui-light-client)
-client returns digitally signed evidence for emitted events or objects, and can be used by off-line or non-interactive applications as a proof of availability for the blob ID for a certain number of epochs.
+returns digitally signed evidence for emitted events or objects, and can be used by off-line or non-interactive applications as a proof of availability for the blob ID for a certain number of epochs.